molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 back at the [advanced UNIX tutorial](/unix-tutorial/).

-Once the alignment process is completed, transfer the file to your own computer (through scp or Cyberduck) and open it in SeaView as in exercise 1.
+Once the alignment process is completed, transfer the file to your own computer (through scp or Cyberduck) and open it in an alignment viewer (e.g. Seaview or MEGA) as in exercise 1.
 A new window with the aligned data will appear.

 ### Run MUSCLE